Admidio/admidio/README.md

 ## Contributing

-There are several ways how you can contribute to Admidio.
+There are several ways you can contribute to Admidio.

 The easiest way to support us will be [our forum](https://forum.admidio.org).
 There you can help other users with your knowledge and answer questions.
 Try to reproduce errors that other users report or give hints to some problems.

 Another way is [our documentation](https://www.admidio.org/dokuwiki/doku.php?id=en:2.0:index).
-We want to deliver a helpful documentation to our users.
-But there is a lot work to do.
+We want to deliver helpful documentation to our users.
+But there is a lot of work to do.
 You see our current state in the wiki.
 Just ask us for write permissions in the wiki and you can start.

 We always need persons who [translate our software Admidio](https://www.admidio.org/dokuwiki/doku.php?id=en:entwickler:uebersetzen) into another language or just update an existing language to the current version.
-We also need people who translate [our documentation](https://www.admidio.org/dokuwiki/doku.php?id=en:2.0:index) into english.
+We also need people who translate [our documentation](https://www.admidio.org/dokuwiki/doku.php?id=en:2.0:index) into English.

-If you have knowledge in PHP programming and know something about HTML, CSS and JavaScript then you can start to help us to improve the software Admidio.
+If you have knowledge in PHP programming and know something about HTML, CSS, and JavaScript then you can start to help us to improve the software Admidio.
 You will find our software at GitHub.
 The handling with GitHub and branches is described in [our wiki](https://www.admidio.org/dokuwiki/doku.php?id=en:entwickler:fehlerkorrekturen_in_mehreren_versionen).